GameServerManagers/LinuxGSM-Docs/support/README.md

 ### Google

 It is likely that somebody already asked your question before.
-Save time for yourself and everyone else using Google first.
+Save time for yourself and everyone else by using Google first.

 > “Google is how I learnt and still learn to use BASH and develop LinuxGSM.” - Daniel Gibbs